 Turn off all circuit breakers at the Power Center.
+Disconnect all loads from the battery.
+Make sure battery is fully charged.

 GENERAL

 Close and secure all doors and windows.
 Open a roof vent or window slightly to allow circulation, but not so far that rain or snow can enter.